 - Bill Board Poster

-In 2016, there was an estimated number of 5,700 jobs in the United States for Paperhanger.
+In the United States, there were 5,700 jobs for Paperhanger in 2016.
 New jobs are being produced at a rate of 5.3% which is above the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Paperhanger by 2026.
-The BLS estimates 500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.

 The states with the most job growth for Paperhanger are Iowa, Florida, and North Carolina.
 Watch out if you plan on working in Tennessee, New Mexico, or Nebraska.
 These states have the worst job growth for this type of profession.